-Enlightening visit to The Curry Leaf’s Kemptown Kitchen
+Enlightening visit to the the Curry Leaf Kemptown

 It is well known that Brighton is spoilt for choice when it comes to great Indian restaurants.
 Indian food in the city has evolved from the standard post pub curry house of the 1990’s, to modern and innovative takes on a cuisine that has been much misrepresented.